bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 Completion Frameworks and LSP-clients
 -------------------------------------

-A Vim completion framework is responsible for collating completion results and displaying those choices to the user.
-Completion framworks often operate, by default, in asynchronous auto-completion mode.
+A Vim completion framework is responsible for collating completion candidates and displaying those choices to the user.
+Advanced Completion framworks often operate, by default, in asynchronous auto-completion mode.

 An LSP client on the otherhand is editor tooling that supports communication with a language server employing the Language Server Protocol.
 As of the time of